-- 1. Always expect a train.
-Trains are quieter and faster than you think, can run on any track, at any time, from either direction and do not run on schedules. - 2.
+- NEVER walk, jog or bike on railroad tracks, bridges and tunnels. - Never try to cross on, under or climb through a stopped train.
+Railroad tracks, trestles, yards and equipment are private property and being on them is trespassing.
+It's illegal.
+You can lose your life or be seriously injured, fined or arrested. - 1.
+Always expect a train.
+Trains are quieter and faster than you think, can run on any track, at any time, from either direction, or on a schedule. - 2.
 The only safe place to cross tracks is at designated public crossings with a crossbuck, flashing red lights or a gate.
 Crossing anywhere else is illegal. - 3.
 Crossing tracks on a bike, requires caution and extra attention.
 Plan ahead when choosing a route.
 When possible, walk, don't ride across the tracks. - 4.
-Walk your bike across train tracks at a 90-degree angle. - 5.
+Walk your bike across train tracks at a 90 degree angle. - 5.
 Never pass flashing lights or go around lowered gates.
 Always wait until lights have stopped flashing and gates are completely raised. - 6.
 Wait to cross until you can see clearly in both directions.
 Multiple tracks may mean multiple trains. - 7.
 Stay off railroad bridges and trestles.
 Stay out of railroad tunnels.
 There is ONLY ROOM for the train.